How Diabetes Can Affect Your Risk Of PAD

 Although diabetes and peripheral artery disease share some of the same risk factors, people who have been diagnosed with diabetes should take a few extra precautions.

-If you experience pain in your legs when walking or develop diabetic foot ulcers that do not heal, it is important to see your doctor immediately.
+If you experience leg pain when walking or develop diabetic foot ulcers that do not heal, you must see your doctor immediately.
+Additionally, if you see foot swelling due to diabetes, see a physician.
 This can help you avoid amputation due to diabetes and/or to rule out peripheral arterial disease.

 Treatment of PAD